Wondering what yarn to use for what project – and what needles to use? This is your complete guide to yarn weights for beginners.

-Let’s talk about yarn weights!
 It doesn’t matter if you’re just getting started with crochet and knitting or you’ve been doing it for years – everyone needs to understand the difference in weight structures of the different yarns available on the market.

-It can be confusing!
-I’ve been knitting since I was 15 years old . . . that would be about 29 years as of this writing.
+I’ve been knitting since I was 15 years old . . . that would be about 32 years as of this writing.
 My mother taught me how to cast on, and how to knit, and I taught myself the rest.
 And the rest is history!
-Even with my extensive experience, I still have a hard time remembering which yarn is which.
-I always have to refer to a chart.

-If you’re just getting started in this wonderful world of yarn loving creators, then you’re going to want to use this as a reference guide to help you with your purchases of various types of yarns for your different projects.
+If you’re just getting started in this wonderful world of yarn-loving-creators, then you’re going to want to use this as a reference guide to help you with your purchases of various types of yarns for your different projects.

 Guide to Yarn Weights